dev-xo/remix-saas/README.md

 ## Quickstart

-Initializing the template is pretty simple.
-Run the following commands into your console to get started:
+Initialize template running the following commands in your console:

 ```sh
 # Initializes template in your workspace: